WOVNio/wovnjava/README.en.md

 Example:
  `<link rel="canonical" href="http://site.com/page.html">` may be translated to `<link rel="canonical" href="http://site.com/en/page.html">` if you are using `path` URL pattern.

+ ### 2.21. overrideContentLength
+Configures if wovnjava should set the Content-Length header after translation.
+This setting defaults to `false`.
+If you experience issues with truncated responses, turning this setting on may help.

 ## Supported Langauges